Main

 In traditional C and C++, the types of parameters must be clearly defined, which does not help us to quickly encode, especially when we are faced with a large number of complex template types, we must indicate the type of variables to proceed.
 Subsequent coding, which not only slows down our development efficiency but also makes the code stinking and long.

-to implement type derivation, letting the compiler worry about the type of the variable.
+C++11 introduces the two keywords auto and decltype to implement type derivation, letting the compiler worry about the type of the variable.
 This makes C++ the same as other modern programming languages, in a way that provides the habit of not having to worry about variable types.

 auto

-is the iterator.
+One of the most common and notable examples of type derivation using auto is the iterator.
 You should see the lengthy iterative writing in traditional C++ in the previous section:

 // before C++11 |

-When we have auto
+When we have auto:

 #include <initializer_list> |